 Merge functionality and aesthetics

-True story: Consumers love products that work well and look good.
-Krill Design’s items are not only sustainable, but also beautifully crafted.
-Each piece in the collection, inspired by Italy’s scenic landscapes, preserves the organic shapes, textures, and scents of nature.
-‘We believe an upcycled product should match the quality and aesthetics of a brand-new one.
-Our goal is to create sustainable and circular home décor that is also visually appealing and enjoyable to use’, says Calimani.
+True story: Consumers are drawn to products that are not only functional but also aesthetically pleasing.
+Krill Design nails this with products that are both sustainable and beautifully crafted.
+Each piece in their collection is inspired by Italy’s stunning landscapes, preserving the organic shapes, textures, and scents of nature.
+"We believe an upcycled product should match the quality and aesthetics of a brand-new one.
+Our goal is to create sustainable and circular home décor that is visually appealing and enjoyable to use", says Calimani.

 Take a fresh angle

-Sticking to what you’ve always done might seem comfortable, but it’s not always effective.
-Instead, drawing inspiration from other industries can spark creativity and innovation.
-For example, Krill Design first used orange peel waste to create its products, but later explored other materials like eggshells, tomatoes, and grape leftovers.
+Sticking to what you know might feel comfortable, but it doesn’t always lead to growth.
+Drawing inspiration from other industries can open the door to creativity and innovation.
+For instance, Krill Design started by using orange peel waste for its products, but later expanded to materials like eggshells, tomatoes, and grape leftovers.

 Educate and engage stakeholders

 Effective communication is key for a winning sustainability strategy.
-Educate your employees through workshops and training on eco-design and sustainability.
-Keep them informed about your goals and encourage their input.
-Keeping investors in mind is important, too.
-Highlight the benefits of sustainability in your pitches and reports, whether that’s cutting back costs, mitigating risks, or boosting competitiveness.
+Start by educating your employees with workshops and training on eco-design and sustainability.
+Keep them informed about your goals and encourage their feedback.
+It’s also crucial to consider your investors.
+Make sure to highlight the advantages of sustainability in your pitches and reports, whether that’s reducing costs, managing risks, or boosting competitiveness.

-Also help consumers make more sustainable choices.
-Focus your marketing messaging on the tangible benefits of your product, like healthier living, saving cash, or protecting the environment.
-Share informative content on your website, blog, or social media to raise awareness about eco-design.
-Partnering with other companies, influencers, or advocates is a great way to reach wider audiences.
-And why not offer product demos or factory tours to give customers a behind-the-scenes peek?
+Help your consumers make more sustainable choices by focusing your marketing on the tangible benefits of your products, such as healthier living, saving money, or protecting the environment.
+Share useful content on your website, blog, or social media to raise awareness about eco-design.
+Partnering with other companies, influencers, or advocates can help you reach a larger audience.
+And why not offer product demos or factory tours to give customers an inside look?

 Build a strong support network

-A strong network opens doors to resources, opportunities, and a supportive community.
-Krill Design, for example, collaborated with companies across the supply chain to tap into raw materials and distribution channels.
-Being part of a Lombardia’s vibrant start-up scene and partnering with Enterprise Europe Network helped them attract investors and customers.
-Curious about how the Network can help your business, too?
-Reach out to your Network local contact point to get free support.
+A strong network opens doors to valuable resources, new opportunities, and a supportive community.
+Krill Design, for example, collaborated with companies across the supply chain to access raw materials and distribution channels.
+Being part of Lombardia’s vibrant start-up scene and partnering with Enterprise Europe Network helped them attract investors and customers.
+Wondering how the Network can support your business?
+Reach out to your Network local contact point today.

 Marcello Panzone is a Project Manager at Enterprise Europe Network in Confindustria Lombardia.
 He also serves as an ambassador for the European IP Helpdesk, helping small and medium-sized companies manage their intellectual property.